stormxio/stormx-token/README.md

 #### Standard ERC20 interface

 StormXToken is in compliance with ERC20 as described in ​eip-20.md​.
 This token contract is ownable and mintable.
 Caller of the constructor becomes the owner and only the owner can add minters for this token contract.

+#### Allowance Double-Spend Exploit
+Allowance double-spend exploit is mitigated in this contract with functions `increaseAllowance()` and `decreaseAllowance()`.

+However, community agreement on an ERC standard that would protect against this exploit is still pending.
+Users should be aware of this exploit when interacting with this contract.

 #### Mint
 The function ``mint()`` is overriden in this contract to prevent contract owner from minting tokens arbitrarily.